-2017 was characterized by the entry of a new player on the market - Tuleva, coupled with an increase in assets under management of passively managed pension funds that have significantly lower fees than actively managed pension funds.
+Year 2018 could be characterized by negative returns across the whole market, with an increase in assets under management of passively managed pension funds that have significantly lower fees than actively managed pension funds.
 There are still five Pillar II private asset managers in Estonia.
 Scandinavian banks are playing leading roles not only in Estonia, but generally in all Baltic States.
 The two uncontestable leaders (Swedbank and SEB) absorb 60-70% of the market, with exceptionally strong positions in Estonia.

-Five asset managers offer 22 pension plans in Estonia, which is an increase of 2 passively managed pension funds offered by the new player "Tuleva".
+Five asset managers offer 23 pension plans in Estonia, with an increase of 2 passively managed pension funds offered by the new player "Tuleva" in 2017 and 1 LHV fund in 2018.
 The pension plans (funds) can be divided into four groups in accordance with the investment strategy they use:

 - 1. conservative (not investing in stocks);

 - 2. balanced or small equity funds;

 - 3. active or medium equity funds;

-- 4. aggressive (investing in stocks mainly).
+- 4. aggressive active and passive (investing in stocks mainly).